The 20mph speed limit review on Powys roads has now concluded, here's what happens next

-The review into the 20mph speed limits on Powys roads has now concluded
+A review of new 20mph speed limits on Powys roads has now concluded.

 Any proposed changes are subject to a legal statuary traffic regulation order (TRO) process, before being implemented.